ministryofjustice/prison-visits/README.md

-# Prison Visit Booking email
+# Visit someone in prison

 [![Build Status](https://travis-ci.org/ministryofjustice/prison-visits.png?branch=master)](https://travis-ci.org/ministryofjustice/prison-visits)
 [![Code Climate](https://codeclimate.com/github/ministryofjustice/prison-visits.png)](https://codeclimate.com/github/ministryofjustice/prison-visits)
 [![Code Coverage](https://codeclimate.com/github/ministryofjustice/prison-visits/coverage.png)](https://codeclimate.com/github/ministryofjustice/prison-visits)

-Also known as "PVBE", is the Alpha system for the Prison Visit Booking exemplar.
+Also known as Prison Visits Booking, is one of the 25 [GOV.UK](https://www.gov.uk/) 'exemplar' [digital transformation services](https://www.gov.uk/transformation).

 It is a Ruby on Rails cookie based (no database) service which enables a user to pick 3 posible visiting times and submit the required details of a visit to the relevant prison.

-The request is sent via secure email and prison staff will then manually enter the visit request into NOMIS and respond to the user.
+The request is sent via secure email to prison staff who manually process the request before returning to this app to respond to the user.

 ## Editing prison data